jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

   esptool.py --port /dev/TTDEVICE --baud 460800 write_flash \
   --flash_size=detect --verify -fm dio 0 esp8266-YYYYMMDD-vX.Y.Z.bin

+If this step fails, you might try lowering the baud rate (e.g. from 460800 to 115200).

 Next, we will use ``screen`` to connect to our board.
 From the command line::

   screen /dev/TTYDEVICE 115200